 The end goal of open banking was to increase competition and provide a level playing field by regulating consumer protection.
 However, only about 49% of consumers feel comfortable sharing their data with companies through open banking.
 Gaining the consumer’s trust is critical when it comes to adopting open banking, and we realize the importance of this, here at Hydrogen.

-Trust must be established for any relationship to be successful, which is why Hydrogen recently announced that our platform is now available on the Oracle Cloud Marketplace and can be seamlessly added to the Oracle Financial Services Digital Innovation Platform for Open Banking.
+Trust must be established for any relationship to be successful, which is why Hydrogen recently announced that our platform is now available on the Oracle Cloud Marketplace and can be seamlessly added to the Oracle Open Banking Platform.
 With 430,000 customers in 175 countries, Oracle is one of the most trusted technology firms in the world and Oracle customers can now leverage the power of Hydrogen’s award-winning secure and scalable enterprise grade cloud platform on Oracle Cloud Infrastructure (OCI).

-The Oracle Financial Services Digital Innovation Platform for Open Banking (DIP) is an open banking API enabled solution that is built on top of the Oracle Cloud which serves as the foundation for building, integrating, monitoring, and securing applications, as well as for driving new insights.
+The Oracle Open Banking Platform is an open banking API enabled solution that is built on top of the Oracle Cloud which serves as the foundation for building, integrating, monitoring, and securing applications, as well as for driving new insights.

-Through its extensive catalog of services, such as lending, payments and predictive analytics, the DIP enables financial institutions and fintechs to expedite innovation and monetization with a single enterprise cloud platform.
+Through its extensive catalog of services, such as lending, payments and predictive analytics, the Open Banking Platform enables financial institutions and fintechs to expedite innovation and monetization with a single enterprise cloud platform.

 Accelerating Financial Innovation with Hydrogen